AJ Styles: Final feuds and retirement (2025–2026)

 At Royal Rumble on February 1, 2025, Styles made his first appearance since October, entering the titular match at number 21, where he eliminated LA Knight before being eliminated by Logan Paul.
-Two days later on Raw, it was announced that Styles was transferred to the Raw brand.
+Two days later on Raw, Styles was transferred to the Raw brand.
 At WrestleMania 41, Styles lost to Paul after refusing to use brass knuckles given to him by Karrion Kross.

 On July 20, 2025 at TNA Slammiversary, through WWE's partnership with TNA, Styles made his first appearance at a TNA event in eleven years, during which he congratulated the newly crowned TNA X Division Champion Leon Slater.
+Styles next began feuding with Dominik Mysterio for the Intercontinental Championship, wrestling for the title on Night 1 of SummerSlam on August 2 and the September 1 episode of Raw in Paris, France, but failed to win the title on both occasions.